doublehelix/inky-pihole/README.md

   * This currently prevents the display from refreshing on python 3.10 / inky 1.6.2

-## Reload automatically every NN minutes
+## Reload automatically every 30 minutes

 Edit your `crontab` settings.